OntoUML/ontouml-models/README.md

 ### Catalog Releases

 Repository releases use date tags in `YYYYMMDD` form.
-Each attached `ontouml-models-YYYYMMDD.ttl` asset aggregates eligible model and metadata RDF; it is **not an archive of native projects, JSON, images, or bibliographies**.
+Each release publishes two byte-identical Turtle assets: `ontouml-models-YYYYMMDD.ttl` for version-specific access and `ontouml-models-latest.ttl` as a moving convenience alias for the most recent release.
+These assets aggregate eligible model and metadata RDF; they are **not archives of native projects, JSON, images, or bibliographies**.
 Use the release's **Source code (zip)** or **Source code (tar.gz)** for the complete tracked snapshot.
 See [download instructions and a pinned example](documentation/using-models.md#download-a-file-or-a-snapshot), [GitHub Releases](https://github.com/OntoUML/ontouml-models/releases), and the [release operator guide](scripts/generate-release-file.md).

 ### Data Schemas